 Current adoption of smart thermostats is roughly 3 percent of the market globally, primarily in the US and Europe (37 million households).

 Impacts of increased adoption of smart thermostats from 2020-2050 were generated based on two growth scenarios, which were developed by extrapolating projections from published historical sources.
 Each scenario was assessed in comparison to a Reference Scenario, where the solution’s market share was fixed at the current levels.

 - Scenario 1: This scenario uses the projection from the Berg Insight data.
-A 2nd Degree polynomial curve ft was used which had an r-squared value of 100 percent.
+A second-degree polynomial curve ft was used which had an r-squared value of 100 percent.

 - Scenario 2: This scenario uses the projection from the Bloomberg BusinessWeek data.
-A 2nd Degree polynomial curve ft was used which had an r-squared value of 99.9 percent.
+A second-degree polynomial curve ft was used which had an r-squared value of 99.9 percent.

 Emissions numbers came from electricity and fuel consumption average values with grid emissions factors and natural gas emissions factors using data from the Intergovernmental Panel on Climate Change (IPCC).

 First costs for conventional and smart thermostats were derived from the averages of 17 and 18 data points, respectively, from retailer websites covering the US, UK, and EU.
 No installation costs were assumed.
 This produced an average conventional price of US$38 and an average smart thermostat price of US$182.
 A 13 percent learning rate was applied to the solution, which came from data on air conditioners.
 Operating costs were taken as the electricity cost for cooling and fuel costs of heating homes using data for the US, EU, and China.